-Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed on the 15th day of the month of Kartika in the Hindu calendar.
-Many people in Canada celebrate Diwali each year.
+Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed in October or November each year.

 Many Canadians celebrate Diwali, which is known as the “Festival of Lights”.
 It is a joyous festival that attracts plenty of media and public attention in Canada.
 Various community groups, businesses, schools and associations celebrate Diwali each year.
 Some companies have corporate Diwali dinners and some communities organize carnivals or gatherings that feature firework displays.
 Many Diwali festivals feature dances, street lighting, and plays.